bugzilla/bugzilla/docs/en/rst/installing/moving.rst

    appropriate variables in :file:`localconfig`.

-6. If the new URL to your new Bugzilla installation is different from the old one, update the :guilabel:`urlbase` parameter in :file:`data/params` using a text editor.
+6. If the new URL to your new Bugzilla installation is different from the old one, update the :param:`urlbase` parameter in :file:`data/params` using a text editor.

 7. Copy the database backup file :file:`bugzilla-backup.sql` file from your old server to the new one.

-8. Create an empty "bugs" database on the new server:
+8. Create an empty ``bugs`` database on the new server:

    :command:`mysql -u root -p -e "CREATE DATABASE bugs DEFAULT CHARACTER SET utf8;"`

-9. Import your :file:`bugzilla-backup.sql` file into your new "bugs" database:
+9. Import your :file:`bugzilla-backup.sql` file into your new ``bugs`` database:

    :command:`mysql -u root -p bugs < bugzilla-backup.sql`

-   If you get an error about "packet too large" or "mysql server has gone away", you need to adjust the :guilabel:`max_allowed_packet` setting in your :file:`my.cnf` file (usually :file:`/etc/my.cnf`) file to be larger than the largest attachment ever added to your Bugzilla.
+   If you get an error about "packet too large" or "MySQL server has gone away", you need to adjust the ``max_allowed_packet`` setting in your :file:`my.cnf` file (usually :file:`/etc/my.cnf`) file to be larger than the largest attachment ever added to your Bugzilla.